Baerbock calls for more humanitarian ceasefires for Gaza aid

 She had a very intensive, very long and confidential discussion with Shoukri about how to achieve new humanitarian pauses "so that people in Israel and Palestine can finally live in peace and security."

-Baerbock and her delegation then travelled to Cairo airport to fly to al-Arish on the Mediterranean coast near Rafah in an A400M Bundeswehr transport plane.
+Baerbock and her delegation then travelled to Cairo airport to fly to al-Arish.

+Meanwhile, German Vice Chancellor Robert Habeck sees a special role for Berlin in dealing with the Gaza war in view of its close relations with Israel.

+"Precisely because the Israeli public knows that Germany, that the Federal Government, has made a special promise of protection for Israel, which cannot be relativized, we can also find clear words," Habeck said on Tuesday during a visit to Muscat, the capital of the Gulf state of Oman.